-It takes a cardiologist-led wellness program to do a comprehensive cardiac assessment.
 Women are often the nurturers and caregivers in the family -- the rock that others rely on.
 "If you notice a change in what you can do physically, you need to be evaluated," says Dr. Branyas.
 "Let us give you the tools."

 We have heard it before, symptoms of a heart attack are different in men than women.
 Classic signs of women and heart disease are: